Dog handler brutally attacked in Mansfield Woodhouse still managed to track down his attacker

 and live on Freeview channel 276

-Despite falling to the ground, he still managed to get to his feet and track down the man responsible who has now pleaded guilty to the offence in court.
+Despite falling to the ground, he still managed to get to his feet and track down the man responsible.

-Police attended Bullock Close in Mansfield Woodhouse, at around 1.15am on Saturday, March 11, after reports a landlady was being threatened by a group of men who had turned up at her pub despite being barred.
+Police attended Bullock Close, Mansfield Woodhouse, on Saturday, March 11, at about 1.15am, after reports a landlady was being threatened by a group of men who had turned up at her pub despite being barred.

 Officers searched the area and police dog Reno tracked one of the men who was found hiding behind a car in a driveway off Bullock Close.